 Has your family been to Mickey’s Very Merry Christmas Party?
 What are your family’s best tips?

 My family and I were invited to attend a special Mickey’s Very Merry Christmas Party Media event in exchange for this posting.
 All very merry opinions are my own.
-Be sure to follow Raising Whasians via Facebook, Twitter, Google, Instagram, Pinterest and YouTube for the best family travel tips, recipes, kid crafts and more.
+Be sure to follow Raising Whasians via Facebook, Twitter, Instagram, Pinterest and YouTube for the best family travel tips, recipes, kid crafts and more.